 Australian Institute of Health and Welfare (AIHW) 2022, Australia's mothers and babies, viewed 25 September 2022, https://www.aihw.gov.au/reports/mothers-babies/australias-mothers-babies

 Get citations as an Endnote file:

 PDF | 7.9Mb

-Anaesthesia is used to relieve pain during operative delivery, that is, a caesarean section or instrumental vaginal birth.
+Anaesthesia is used to relieve pain during a caesarean section or instrumental vaginal birth.
 All women who have a caesarean section receive anaesthesia, except in the rare case of post-mortem delivery.
 More than one type of anaesthetic can be administered.

 For related information see National Core Maternity Indicator General anaesthetic for women giving birth by caesarean section

 For more information on anaesthesia see National Perinatal Data Collection annual update data table 2.32, 2.33 and 2.34.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.